Table of Contents

 We might not be able to see subtle mirroring, but the brain still registers it.

 So the bottom line is, if you’re thinking about mirroring someone, lean on the side of subtleness rather than overperforming and risking being too obvious.

 One final word of caution: When you mirror, make sure that you are mirroring positive nonverbals and nothing negative like turning away, blocking with your arms folded, closing your eyes, or looking away.

 So get out there and make those connections, and if we are doing mirroring right, we’re making two reflections into one (and yes, I did just quote Justin Timberlake).

 Great, now that song is going to be in my head all day…

-This guest post is by Todd A. Fonseca, a twenty-year medical device executive, published author, columnist, international speaker and Science of People Certified Body Language Trainer specializing in developing leaders at all levels.
-You can follow him on Twitter and along with countless others, take advantage of the free content he offers on his website.
+This post was co-written by me and Todd A. Fonseca, a twenty-year medical device executive, published author, columnist, international speaker, and Science of People–Certified Body Language Trainer specializing in developing leaders at all levels.
+You can follow him on Twitter and, along with countless others, take advantage of the free content he offers on his website.

 Sources:1 Pease, A. (2017).
 The definitive book of body language: How to read others’ attitudes by their gestures.
 London: Orion.
 2 Morris, D. (2012).
 Peoplewatching: The Desmond Morris Guide to Body Language.
 London: Vintage Digital.

 Side Note: As much as possible we tried to use academic research or expert opinion for this master body language guide.
 Occasionally, when we could not find research we include anecdotes that are helpful.
 As more research comes out on nonverbal behavior we will be sure to add it!